Skip Navigation

 Heroku memory limits

-The amount of physical memory available to your application is 512MB on an eco, basic or standard-1x dyno, and 1024MB on a standard-2x dyno.
+The amount of physical memory available to your application depends on your dyno type.
 Your application is allowed to consume more memory than this, but the dyno will begin to page it to disk.
 This can seriously hurt performance and is best avoided.
 You’ll see R14 errors in your application logs when this paging starts to happen.

 Profiling a Java application on Heroku